miu-mau/miu-mau/README.md

 <div align="justify">

-My name is Marina Arutyunyan and I am a student `Backend-developer` at the `ITHUB academy`.
+My name is Marina Harutyunyan and I am a student `Backend-developer` at the `ITHUB academy`.
 My dive into this area started spontaneously: closer to 15, when I was taking exams and choosing a future profession, I stopped at IT, although in my circle and family no one had ever done it, I still felt sincere interest in it and risked doing it and actually very happy about it.

 As I said, fortunately for me, my wish was not wrong.
 At first I studied programming, but then I decided that for the moment `Back-end` would be more interesting for me and I changed my major.
 Now I’m 19 years old and I am in my fourth year of college, and in the future I am going to go to university to expand my knowledge and get more education.
 I am quite ambitious and hope that in the future I will be an excellent specialist!